Abjiri/uminho-miei/2/Operating Systems/README.md

 Unfortunately, this assignment's report was lost.

-It was developed in **Operative Systems**, in the second semester of the 2nd year of the Bachelor's degree.
+It was developed in **Operating Systems**, in the second semester of the 2nd year of the Bachelor's degree.

 ### Content